Roxanadarvishi/TwoStageNormalizingFlows/README.md

 # TwoStageNormalizingFlows

-This repository contains the code used to produce the simulation examples and the case study presented in the paper _Estimating Complex Densities using Two-Stage Normalizing Flows_ by Roxana Darvishi, David C. Stenning, and Owen G. Ward (Simon Fraser University).
+This repository contains the code used to produce the simulation examples and the case study presented in the paper _Estimating Complex Densities using Two-Stage Normalizing Flows_ by Roxana Darvishi, Owen G. Ward, David C. Stenning, and Ted von Hippe.
 The repository includes the code used in Section 4 for the joint density inference simulations, the hierarchical model experiments with inaccessible likelihoods, and the astrophysics case study described in Section 5 of the paper.

 The implementation is done in Python using PyTorch.
 The normalizing flow models used in the experiments rely primarily on the implementation provided in the repository by Vincent Stimper: https://github.com/VincentStimper/normalizing-flows